pxp9/lazy_doc/lazy_doc/lazy_doc/providers/github_ai/get_docs_from_response.md

+Returns the content of the message from the response.

 ## Parameters

-- response - a `%Req.Response{}` struct containing the response data.
+- response - a `%Req.Response{}` struct containing the body of the response which includes the message.
 ## Description
-Extracts the message content from the first choice in the response body.
+Extracts the message content from the response body.

-## Returns
-The content of the message as a string.